antmicro/kenning/docs/source/json-scenarios.md

 ```

-As emphasized, the `optimizers` list is added, with two entries:
+As emphasized above, the `optimizers` list is added, with two entries:

-* block of type `kenning.compilers.tflite.TFLiteCompiler`, quantizing the model,
+* `kenning.compilers.tflite.TFLiteCompiler`type block, quantizing the model,
-* block of type `kenning.compilers.tvm.TVMCompiler`, performing the rest of the optimization steps.
+* `kenning.compilers.tvm.TVMCompiler` type block, performing remaining optimization steps.

-In `runtime` field, the TVM-specific runtime of type `kenning.runtimes.tvm.TVMRuntime` is used.
+In the `runtime` field, a TVM-specific runtime of `kenning.runtimes.tvm.TVMRuntime` type is used.

-The first optimizer in the list reads the input model path from the [](modelwrapper-api)'s `model_path` field.
+The first optimizer on the list reads the input model path from the [](modelwrapper-api)'s `model_path` field.
 Each consecutive [](optimizer-api) reads the model from file saved by the previous [](optimizer-api).
-In the simplest scenario, the model is saved to `compiled_model_path` path in each optimizer, and is fetched by the next [](optimizer-api).
+In the simplest scenario, the model is saved to `compiled_model_path` in each optimizer, and is fetched by the next [](optimizer-api).

 In case the default output file type of the previous [](optimizer-api) is not supported by the next [](optimizer-api), the first common supported model format is determined and used to pass the model between optimizers.